DeepRank/deeprank2/README.md

 - Flexible definition of both new features and targets
 - Graphs and grids feature mapping
 - Efficient data storage in HDF5 format
-- Support both classification and regression (based on PyTorch and PyTorch Geometric)
+- Support both classification and regression (based on [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/))

-DeeprankCore documentation can be found here : https://deeprankcore.rtfd.io/.
+DeeprankCore extensive documentation can be found [here](https://deeprankcore.rtfd.io/).

 ## Table of contents